It only works if people use it.

 Identify a few outcomes your team will actually feel in daily work.
 Most people know what these are off the top of their heads because they're wrestling with them every day.

-If rescuing a messy CRM, use admin tools to remove anything not touched in 30+ days.
+If rescuing a messy CRM: use admin tools to remove anything not touched in 30+ days.

-Are your processes defined?
+Are your processes actually defined? +

 > Most Say Yes.
 That's Almost Never True.

-Create one pipeline with 4-5 simple stages: New → Qualified → Proposal → Commit → Won/Lost.
+One pipeline with 4–5 simple stages: New → Qualified → Proposal → Commit → Won/Lost.

-Which integrations remove daily swivel-chair work?
+Which integrations remove daily swivel-chair work? +

 > Automate Work, Not Busywork.

-SalesIQ/website tracking → record meaningful visits and notify owner for named accounts.
+SalesIQ / website tracking → record meaningful visits and notify owner for named accounts.

-Who owns the CRM after go-live?
+Who owns the CRM after go-live? +

 > Appoint a True Product Owner.